UQ-PAC/aslp/docs/online.md

 for each variable,
 whether that variable is a concrete, symbolic, or unknown value (in order of simplification potential).

-Concrete values are simple literals which can almost always be immediately evaluated in expressions.
+- Concrete values are simple literals which can almost always be immediately evaluated in expressions.
-Pure symbolic expressions are pure transformations of a combination of concrete and symbolic/unknown values.
+- Pure symbolic expressions are pure transformations of a combination of concrete and symbolic/unknown values.
   For example, this includes "(x + 1) - 1" and this can be used to simplify using algebraic properties of integers and bitvectors.
-The last type, unknown, is any computation which is opaque at partial-evaluation time.
+- The last type, unknown, is any computation which is opaque at partial-evaluation time.
   Most often, this is register and memory accesses.
-When used in an expression, this will emit code to perform the computation and store it into a read-only variable, transforming it into a pure symbolic expression.
+  When encountered in an expression, this will emit code to perform the computation and store it into a read-only variable, transforming it into a pure symbolic expression.

 ## Implementation

 Within ASLp, the partial evaluation features are implemented by three files with different responsibilities.
 These are: symbolic.ml, dis.ml, and transforms.ml.
-This is also the order from lower-level concepts (expressions) to higher-level ones (statements and programs).
+This corresponds to the order from lower-level concepts (expressions) to higher-level ones (statements and programs).

 ### symbolic.ml